 Adults admitted to this hospital with COVID can join this study.
 If you join, you will be asked to sign that you understand that there are possible risk and benefits and consent to join the study.
 Your doctor will check whether you are eligible to join, and whether any of the study treatments would definitely be unsuitable for you.

 After those checks, brief details identifying you and any other conditions you have are put into the computer, and you are then randomly allocated to one of the study options.
-This may or may not involve one of the study treatments.
+This may or may not involve one of the study treatments.In the second case you will get the standard treatment.
 Neither you nor the medical staff can choose which of the study options you will receive, as the computer makes this allocation at random, as if on the roll of a dice.

-Any study treatment should start promptly and continue for about ten days, unless you or your doctor decide for any reason that it should stop.
+Any study treatment should start promptly and continue for about ten days, unless you doctor decide for any reason that it should stop.
 In addition, you will still receive what is already being done for COVID patients in this hospital.
 No additional visits after you leave the clinic/hospital are required.
 You or our doctor can stop the untested treatment at any time before it has been completed and you are free at any time to change your mind and stop participating.

 Joining is voluntary and will not affect the care you receive at this hospital.
 You will not be paid for your participation, and neither will the medical staff.
 But, you will not have to pay for the study treatment itself.
 Your identifying details will be shared confidentially with international researchers, along with information about the course of your illness, and we would like to use your identifying details to link your treatment to your future medical records for long enough to know whether you are properly cured.
 The findings will be made freely available worldwide to help future patients, but your details will not be identifiable.